 Easier remote management

 In SD-WAN on the internet, maintenance of the network can be done through business-aligned policies defined by a network engineer.
-Traveling to the site is minimized in case of an SD-WAN deployment.
+Traveling to the site is minimized by utilizing the SD-WAN deployment opportunities.
 The defined operational rules are automatically downloaded to every device under SD-WAN whenever a new policy is created, or existing policy is modified.

 Control over traffic